 What is FIRPTA withholding and does it affect me?

 FIRPTA (Foreign Investment in Real Property Tax Act) requires U.S. buyers to withhold 15 percent of the purchase price when buying from a foreign seller.
 This does not apply to pre-construction from a U.S. developer.
 According to the IRS 2026 guidance, FIRPTA applies to resale transactions where the seller is a non-U.S. person.
+Our FIRPTA withholding guide for foreign sellers walks through the rates, exemptions, and the refund timeline step by step.

 What is the minimum deposit to reserve a Miami pre-construction unit?